 That meant that I went to higher-ups in the administration.
 I talked to my class dean, and I worked out with him when I was going to see my therapist and my psychiatrist, and how I would work through figuring out my schedule, all of those things.
 But when he asked me what I wanted from him, the first thing I said was, “I want an email from you sent to all of my professors.
 You can tell them anything you want about me, you can tell them that I’m suicidal, you can tell them how long this has been going on, but I need it to come from you.”
 In my mind, after seeing what happened to my friend, I knew that I needed someone whose authority would not easily be questioned, because after the incident I had with the professor in class, I knew that I had no authority.

 The issue I find with this type of thinking is that it creates such a “me against the world” mentality.
 I don’t trust people anymore, especially at Oberlin, because when I needed them most, I felt attacked by them.
 But at the same time, in order to get through college and get the degree and move on with my life to do the things I wanted to do, I needed the help of the same people that I did not trust.
 I needed them for recommendations, I needed to take their classes so I can have an awesome transcript.
-I needed them so I could have a better life, but I did not trust them to take care of me in the present.
+I needed them so I could have a better future, but I did not trust them to take care of me in the present.

 My class dean took care of it.
 Some of my professors talked to me about what I was going through, commending me for being so proactive.
 Many more didn’t say anything.
 That was weird to me, even if it was to be expected.
 At a place like Oberlin that put so much emphasis on “community” and “helping each other out,” why were people not talking to me about what I was going through?
 Then again, why did I expect them to?

 Cut to the end of last semester.
 I decided to try to receive accommodations from the Office of Disability Services.
 I spoke with the head of the office, and we discussed what accommodations would look like in order to make courses more “accessible.”
 For some people, accommodations involved having someone be a notetaker for them (a role I had served for someone my 1st year).
 It could also mean extended time during finals, or being allowed to be in a different room during finals.
 For me, because I seemed to have a handle on my academics, I was looking for accommodations that would serve as a net in case I fell.
 So, I would have wanted a change in the attendance policy if I were to take a class that had a maximum amount of absences you could have before you failed.
 So, instead of 3 for a class, maybe it would be 5.
 But when the head of the office looked at my schedule, she noted that some of the classes were “active participation classes.”
 What that meant was that due to the nature of the classes, it literally would not serve me to miss a single class.
-Unlike some classes that might be more reading based in which I could probably just read on my own outside of class, I was taking performing classes in which the class was constantly devising work that needed to be rehearsed.
+Unlike some classes that might be more reading based in which I could probably just read on my own outside of class, I was taking performing arts classes in which the class was constantly devising work that needed to be rehearsed.
 So I couldn’t get a change in the attendance policy for those courses.

-But, I left that meeting with Disability Services, and I realized that because of the path I took for my academics, there was a limit to the concessions I could receive.
+But I left that meeting with Disability Services, and I realized that because of the path I took for my academics, there was a limit to the assistance I could receive.
 So, if I wanted to live in a world in which I could change my courses to better suit me, I better not take the courses I wanted to take/had to take for my major.
 For my major in Performance Studies, I had taken a lot of classes with an emphasis on physical performance.
 That is not the only type of performance that I focus on, but it has happened to be the primary focus of the courses I have taken.
 And for most of them, if I had missed more than a few days, I would have failed them.
 Should I have not declared that major then?
 Should I have switched to something else?
 To me, it’s like I’m being told that my decision is between “taking care of myself” and “going to college to do what I want” (which I believe can be another form of taking care of yourself).
 I guess deciding to have both is what “accessibility” is all about, but sometimes the choices you have to make are extremely contradictory.